-Many new vehicles come with a manufacturer’s powertrain warranty of around five years or 60,000 miles, whichever comes first.
+Many new vehicles come with a manufacturer’s warranty or factory warranty of around five years or 60,000 miles, whichever comes first.
 If any of the powertrain components fail, the manufacturer pays for most, if not all, of the costs for repairing or replacing it.
 A powertrain warranty is different from a bumper-to-bumper warranty because the powertrain warranty does not cover the cost of repairing non-powertrain parts like the brakes, suspension, electrical system or any other component outside the powertrain.

 What does a Powertrain Warranty Cover?

 The parts covered by a powertrain warranty vary depending on the manufacturer, make, and model of a vehicle.
 Most protection plans cover the engine and its internal parts and the transmission, transfer case, drive systems, driveshaft, control module and differentials.
 Engine coverage typically includes the cylinder block and heads, seals and gaskets, fuel injectors, and water and oil pumps.